Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 How much does it cost to send 10,000 USD to China?

-Estimates Sending $10,000 to China, with a current exchange rate of 1 USD = 6.3942 CNY
+Estimates: Sending $10,000 to China, with a current exchange rate of 1 USD = 6.3942 CNY

 Cosmo Sourcing // Go Straight To The Source!

 Our Simple Sourcing service is designed to do everything to turn your idea into a shipped product.
-Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
+Cosmo can handle everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
-Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.
+Our services are designed to handle every part of your business in China and Vietnam, so you can focus on the rest of growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.